OpenTreeOfLife/phylesystem-api/docs/README.md

     &starting_commit_SHA=e13343535837229ced29d44bdafad2465e1d13d8 \
     --data-binary @10-modified.json --compressed

-Also takes the optional argument "merged_SHA" which will allow the branch to merge to master even if the study file on master has changed from the parent.
+#### PUT arguments

+*   `starting_commit_SHA` is required, and should be the commit SHA of the parent of the edited study.
+*   `merged_SHA` is optional.
+If the master branch's version of this study has advanced a PUT will not be merged to master.
+The curation app will need to call the merge URL (see below).
+That controller will return a `merged_SHA` value.
+    Calling PUT with this `merged_SHA` key-value pair as an argument, is a signal that the curator has examined the changes that have been made to the master branch and that he/she confirms that the edits are not incompatible.
+The presence of the `merged_SHA` argument will allow the branch to merge to master despite the fact that the master has advanced since `starting_commit_SHA`.
+Note that, if the master has advanced again since the client calls the merge controller, the client will need to merge

 Either form of this command will create a commit with the updated JSON on a branch of the form